Nourish - What’s in Season: Irish Autumn Foods

-Kale is a nutritionally rich food containing plenty of vitamins including vitamins A, C and E, plus minerals including manganese, iron, calcium and potassium.
+Kale is a nutritionally rich food that contains plenty of vitamins.
+These include vitamins A, C and E, plus minerals including manganese, iron, calcium and potassium.

-The Brassica family have gained quite the good reputation thanks to their health promoting, sulphur-containing phytonutrients such as sulphoraphane.
+The Brassica family have gained quite a good reputation thanks to their health-promoting, sulphur-containing phytonutrients such as sulforaphane.